Almost Chef John’s Three-Cheese Broccoli Manicotti

 Result?
 Amazing.

-There was enough leftover broccoli/ricotta filling to make pucks for freeze drying (no sausage bits for the freeze dryer).
+There was enough leftover to freeze dry a small side of the pasta rolls and separate broccoli cheese pucks (for use in future recipes).
+(Not much sausage made it into the freeze dryer).
 Not to mention that I have leftovers of the main dish in the fridge for later.
 And I totally expect the leftovers to be even more wonderful than the original dish.
+(Spoiler alert: they were!)

 So, thank you, Chef John!